What is a project report?

 When to write a project status report?

-This largely depends on your project timeline- or predicted timeline for that matter.
+This largely depends on the timeline (or predicted timeline for that matter) outlined in your project proposal.
 If your project is expected to run over a few years, it may be best to create quarterly project status reports.
 However, if your project is set to run around six months to a year, monthly is recommended.

 For all of the help that project status reports provide, it's important to remember that they can be pretty time consuming to make.
 We've provided a project report template in this article to make your job easier; however, it's still a process.
 Click here to view our project report template gallery.